Herbs To Use For Common Issues Your Rabbitry

 • Lubricates and soothes mucous membranes.

-Comfrey – Will help speed healing, aiding in bone formation if made into a poultice.
+Comfrey – This will help speed healing, aiding in bone formation if made into a poultice.
 Feed dried or fresh herb to give ill animals a pick-me-up.
 Works well for stressed and weak rabbits.
 Try comfrey with rabbits that are off their feed.
 The herb also has a slight calming effect on rabbits works as a digestive aid and helps with wool block.
 Comfrey can be applied to bruises and sprained areas as a paste or poultice.

 Risk warnings: Fresh plant use is not recommended for internal use over a long period (several months).
 Due to the levels of PAs which is known to cause liver damage if enough is ingested.
 However, the dried herb has almost no evidence of the toxic PA.
 In extreme doses, comfrey can cause diarrhea.
 Hence it is best to feed dried herb to herbivores that are susceptible to runny stool.